Frequently Asked Questions

 Do I need a passport or a visa?

 All study abroad students must hold a valid passport from the respective country of citizenship.
 If you currently hold a passport, please ensure that it will not expire while you are abroad.
-If you do not have a passport, apply ASAP at your local post office.
+U.S. citizens can apply at the nearest local authorized passport acceptance facility (such as a post office) or through Department of State Passport Agency.
+The U.S. Department of State provides instructions on where and how to obtain a passport.
 Visas are required for some of our programs; for more information please contact the Study Abroad Office.

 Can I work abroad?